 On Saturday evening, we had our good friends over for a little cookout.
 Brad is the manly grill master so he was in charge of the meat.
 That left me with the side dishes and dessert.
-I made a delicious strawberry pie.
+I tried out my mom’s broccoli salad recipe.
+I also made a delicious strawberry pie.
 Seriously, it’s so good I had some for breakfast the next day– hey, it’s fruit.
 And we roasted marshmallows over our fire pit and made s’mores.
-I also tried out my mom’s broccoli salad recipe.
-Our friends really liked it so I thought I’d share with you guys.

 When I was younger, I didn’t care for this broccoli salad.
 But I also didn’t like these either, which I love now.
 Oh, childhood palates.